-Members of the public may make representations, answer questions, and give evidence at a meeting that they are entitled to attend in respect of the business on the agenda.
+Members of the public may make representations, answer questions, and give evidence at a meeting, which they are entitled to attend in respect of the business on the agenda.
 The public must make a request in writing to the Town Clerk PRIOR to the meeting, when possible.
 A member of the public can speak for up to three minutes.
 A question shall not require a response at the meeting nor start a debate on the question.
-The Chair of the meeting may direct that a written or oral response be given.
+The chair of the meeting may direct that a written or oral response be given.

-5. Excluded Item: Public Bodies (Admissions to Meetings) Act 1960

-Determine whether any items should be considered in detail, without the presence of the press and public, pursuant to Section 1(2) of the Public Bodies (Admission to Meetings) Act, 1960, as publicity relating to that (any of those) matter/s may be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for the other special reasons noted in relation to that matter on the agenda.
+5. Excluded Item: Public Bodies (Admissions to Meetings) Act 1960Determine whether item 14 should be considered without the presence of the press and public, pursuant to Section 1(2) of the Public Bodies (Admission to Meetings) Act, 1960, as publicity relating to that (any of those) matter/s may be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for the other special reasons noted in relation to that matter on the agenda.